directory

 First Murderer I would speak with Clarence, and I came hither on my legs.

-Second Murderer O sir, it is better to be brief than tedious.
+Second Murderer 'Tis better, sir, than to be tedious.
 Show

 him our commission; talk no more.
 90